Educating youth about substance use is important to help them develop the skills and knowledge to make healthier choices.

 What can schools, parents and youth do to learn about vaping?

 A healthy school is created when schools, parents and community partners work together to build school environments that promote and support student well-being.
-Below you will find several informational and community resources for educators, parents/caregivers, and students.
-Educator’s resources are organized using the Ministry of Education’s Foundations for a Healthy School framework.
+Below you will find additional information and community resources for educators, parents/caregivers, and students.
+Resources for Educators are organized using the Ontario Ministry of Education’s Foundations for a Healthy School framework.

 Resources & Information for: